Trump to face questions from New Hampshire GOP primary voters as legal clouds hang over 2024 bid | KRDO

 There have been warning signs for the GOP that the obsession with the 2020 election isn’t palatable beyond the base.
 Many of Trump’s handpicked candidates who embraced his election lies in swing states lost in last year’s midterm elections.
 And his advisers acknowledge he still has work to do to engage with Republican voters outside of his loyal base of supporters, multiple sources told CNN.

-Beyond New Hampshire’s first-in-the-nation primary status, it’s also home to many swing voters.
 This is Trump’s third trip to the Granite State since launching his campaign last fall.
-He handily won the primaries there in 2016 and 2020 before losing the state in both general elections.
 Wednesday’s live town hall audience will be made up of Republicans and undeclared voters who plan to vote in the GOP primary.

 The-CNN-Wire